PD Opportunities & Events

 The IACP strategies also support student exploration of Ethnic Studies concepts of identity, systems of oppression, hope and healing and resistance and change.

-The free 5-day institute will include:
+The 5-day institute will include:

 • Introduction to Integrated Action Civics for student empowerment